jzombie/pipper/README.md

 - `uninstall`: Uninstall ALL packages listed in the `requirements.txt` file from the virtual environment.

+- `run`: Execute a Python script within the virtual environment.

 ### Custom Python Environment

 To create a virtual environment with a custom Python interpreter, use the create command followed by the path or alias of the desired Python version.
 For example: